Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Deterministic Selection

 \begin{corollary} The set $P_{{\log_{3/2}(\tau/12)}}$ is a $(\tau,\O(\tau \log^*n))$-partitioning set of size $\O(\frac n \tau)$. \end{corollary}

 To complete the missing details for the deterministic construction we prove in the following lemma that $P_{{\log_{3/2}(\tau/12)}}$ is forward synchronized (see Definition~\ref{def:forward_sync}).
-This lemma is required for the deterministic construction of the $\SST$ introduced in Section~\ref{sec:SST_construction}.
+This lemma is required for the deterministic $\SST$ construction introduced in Section~\ref{sec:SST_construction}.